Danthesage01/Danthesage01/README.md

 A Full-Stack Developer & Technical Writer
 -----------------------------------------

-A resourceful full-stack developer & technical writer with a strong understanding of MERN stack and other latest technology trends to develop, test, debug, deploy and document web applications and the development processes.
-Experienced in handling complex technical challenges and using efficient coding techniques to meet projects and organizations’ needs geared towards growth.
+A resourceful JavaScript ninja, always tinkering with React and React Native side projects.
+I have dabbled into the backend side of things with NodeJs and Express to have a thorough understanding of the javascript development ecosystem.
+Lately, I have been fascinated by GoLang, and I am trying out some cool stuff with it, such as REST APIs and CLI Development.

-* 🌍  I'm based in Nigeria
+* 🌍  I'm currently living in Lagos, Nigeria, and I am ready to relocate when the right opportunity comes.
-* 🖥️  See my portfolio at [Danthesage](http://danthesage.com)
 * ✉️   You can contact me at [ayenibabajidedaniel@gmail.com](mailto:ayenibabajidedaniel@gmail.com)
-* 🚀  I'm currently working on [Daily Shege](https://dailyshege.com)
+* 🚀  I'm currently building cool stuff at TheSlimPrep
-* 🧠  I'm learning Docker and Software Design System
+* 🧠  I'm learning GoLang and Docker
-* 🤝  I'm open to collaborating on Open Source Projects
+* 🤝  I'm open to collaborating on Open Source Projects - [Daily Shege](https://dailyshege.com)
-* ⚡  I'm a superstar...
-Yes!
-You can tell everyone
+* ⚡  Let's create magic together!

 ```mermaid
  graph TD;